-Regardless of the results you’ve seen (or not seen) so far, if you have invested time and energy and of course money in Lean training we can help you convert that into large-scale results that give you a definitive competitive edge and make a big difference to profits and ROI, very quickly.
+Regardless of the results you’ve seen (or not seen) so far from Lean, if you have invested time, energy and money in Lean training we can help you convert that quickly into large-scale results.
+Results that give you a decisive competitive edge and make a BIG difference to Profits and ROI.

 But I can back EVERY claim up, with logic, data, and common sense.